Life in Lincoln

 Shopping and Eating Out

 Lincoln offers an enjoyable shopping experience with well-known stores, boutiques and specialist shops.
 There is plenty of choice when eating out, with restaurants serving food from around the world located within a short walk from the campus.

-On campus, the Engine Shed offers club nights and live music and the Lincoln Performing Arts Centre hosts comedy, dance, drama and music performances.
+On campus, the Engine Shed offers club nights and live music and the Lincoln Performing Arts Centre hosts comedy, dance, drama and music performances - providing plenty of opportunities to enjoy student life.
 Lincoln’s city-centre nightlife includes a whole range of pubs, bars and clubs.

 Arts and Culture

-Lincoln has a rich and diverse arts scene, with public art galleries and studios across the city.
+Living in Lincoln you will find a rich and diverse arts scene, with public art galleries and studios across the city.
 These include the Usher Gallery and the Sam Scorer Gallery.
 There are also a number of museums about local history and culture.

 Sports and Leisure

 There are gyms and leisure centres around the city and the University’s Sports and Recreation Centre has excellent fitness facilities.
 You can also try outdoor activities such as walking, cycling, horse riding, fishing and water sports.

 The nearby coastline is home to some of the UK’s best seaside resorts and beaches that are perfect for kitesurfing, sandcastle building or walking along the dunes.